Car

 • An email address and a credit or debit card to pay £23.

-• You must have lived in England, Wales or Scotland for at least 185 days in the last 12 months.
+• You must have lived in England, Wales or Scotland for at least 185 days in the last 12 months before the day of your test.

 What to take on test day